House arrest: History

 Judges have imposed sentences of home confinement, as an alternative to prison, as far back as the 17th century.
 Galileo was confined to his home following his infamous trial in 1633.
 Authorities often used house arrest to confine political leaders who were deposed in a coup d'état, but this method was not widely used to confine numerous common criminals.
+Over time, though, house arrest became more popular, especially as prisons and jails became overcrowded and expensive.

-This method did not become a widespread alternative to imprisonment in the United States and other western countries until the late 20th century, when newly designed electronic monitoring devices made it inexpensive and easy to manage by corrections authorities.
+However, this method didn't become a widely used alternative to imprisonment in the United States and other Western countries until the 20th century, after it was introduced in the U.S. in 1984.
+Around this time, newly designed electronic monitoring devices made it more affordable and easier for corrections authorities to manage.
 Although Boston was using house arrest for a variety of arrangements, the first-ever court sentence of house arrest with an electronic bracelet was in 1983.